Flag of the Netherlands Antilles

 The flag of the Netherlands Antilles was the flag used by the Netherlands Antilles.
 It was white, with a horizontal blue stripe in the center, one-third of the flag's hoist, superimposed on a vertical red stripe of the same width, also centered; six white, five-pointed stars are arranged in a hexagon pattern in the center of the blue band, their points up.
 It was adopted on 15 December 1959.

 History

-The flag of the Netherlands Antilles was first created as a separate flag for the Netherlands Antilles in 1956 as part of a Royal decree by Queen Juliana of the Netherlands on 15 December 1959 to coincide with the fifth anniversary of the Netherlands Antilles' autonomy.
+The flag of the Netherlands Antilles was first created as a separate flag as part of a royal decree by Queen Juliana of the Netherlands on 15 December 1959 to coincide with the fifth anniversary of the Netherlands Antilles' autonomy.
 The six stars represented the six main islands of Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten.
 The colors red, white and blue refer to the Dutch flag.
 On 1 January 1986, Aruba seceded from the Netherlands Antilles having been granted status aparte, resulting in the flag being modified to depict only five stars to represent the remaining five islands.